mdeff/ntds_2018/projects/README.md

 While those steps are necessary for every project, the amount of pre-processing will however vary.
 If the project requires raw data to be collected or the network to be created, that will be indicated in the project description.
-So if you're a beginner and don't feel confident, choose a project which requires little pre-processing.
+So if you're a beginner and don't feel confident, choose a project that requires little pre-processing.
 If you feel confident, be adventurous!
 Keep in mind that the amount of work generally trades with flexibility for the second part of the semester.
-Well packaged data usually serve a single task and may restrict your creativity.
+Well packaged data usually serves a single task and may restrict your creativity.

 ## List of proposed projects